Galaxy clusters in high definition: a dark matter search: Dark matter limits from Coma and Ophiuchus

 \section{Dark matter limits from Coma and Ophiuchus}

 Here we will begin to display results.
 These are derived by comparing the data sets specified in Section~\ref{sec:sample} to predicted DM surface-brightnesses and integrated fluxes found according to Section~\ref{sec:emissions} (following the Green's function methodology).
 This comparison is used to determine 95\% confidence interval upper limits on the DM annihilation cross-section $\langle \sigma V\rangle$.
 In the process, we consider three annihilation channels: $b\bar{b}$, $\mu^+\mu^-$, and $\tau^+\tau^-$.
 These correspond to processes like $\chi \chi \to b \bar{b} \to e^+ e^-$.
+When plotting our result, the 3 halo profile choices are represented by shaded bands around the solid line (NFW).
+The upper edge of the band corresponds to the shallow cusp, whereas the lower edge represents the NFW-like Einasto case.